How to Make Lavender Sachets

 All their small imperfections and frayed edges?
 I think they all look simply beautiful and just complete the whole handmade almost vintage look!

 I hope you enjoyed learning How to Make Lavender Sachets.
-Give these lovely DIY No Sew Crafts a try and hang them all around your home – drawers, windows or cute boxes, to name only a few!
+Give these lovely DIY No Sew Crafts a try and hang them all around your home – drawers, closets, windows or cute boxes, to name only a few!
 Use them to create chic vignettes with other decorative items or put them inside your drawers, even in your car, for an amazing aromatic experience.
 This way you’ll be day dreaming of Provence on a regular basis and your senses will be gratified!

 Make more and share them with family and friends, they would make the perfect gifts for everyone … because who doesn’t simply adore lavender, right? 🙂